Qrouger/PPIFold/README.md

 ### Arguments

 Obligatory
- --txt_name Name of the file who contains all Uniprot ID --data_dir Path to the directory with all alphafold database --dir_alpha_analysis Path to singularity image
+ --txt_name Name of the file who contains all Uniprot ID <br>
+ --data_dir Path to the directory with all alphafold database <br>
+ --dir_alpha_analysis Path to singularity image <br>

 Optionnal
 --make_multimers This argument is True by default, if you just want to make feature you have to set it on False